JeyDotC/JustJs/README.md

 # The Special Attributes

-Most attributes provided in the first parameter of elements is treated just like regular HTML elements.
+Most properties provided in the first parameter of elements is treated just like regular HTML attributes (set with `setAttribute`).
 But some of them are treated different in order to keep the ability of `el` to create elements easily in one line.

 ## On`<event>` Attributes